Gynecologic Cancer Care

 - Pelvic masses

 Our physicians conduct thorough evaluations for all new patients, beginning with a review of the patient’s personal and family health history, and including a complete physical and pelvic examination.
 Our specialists will usually review medical records and pathology reports from referring physicians prior to the first appointment.
 If your evaluation requires additional specialists, we collaborate closely with pathologists, radiation oncologists, breast specialists, geneticists, reconstructive surgeons, and genetic specialists so that you can get expert multidisciplinary care all in one place.

 Comprehensive Cancer Care

-Our specialists consult with experts from related fields as well as leading academic researchers at Columbia University Medical Center (CUMC)’s Herbert Irving Comprehensive Cancer Center to manage care individually for each patient.
+Our specialists consult with experts from related fields as well as leading academic researchers at Columbia University Irving Medical Center’s Herbert Irving Comprehensive Cancer Center to manage care individually for each patient.
 Our gynecologic oncology specialists manage pre-cancerous conditions and are trained to perform complex, invasive surgeries.
 We administer chemotherapy and coordinate radiation treatments.
 We also provide post-treatment follow-up and surveillance for recurrent cancers.

 Minimally-invasive Diagnostic and Therapeutic Procedures